edHelper.com

 1 Crystal tossed her sleek, black hair back over her shoulders and looked into the hallway mirror.
 Her almond-shaped eyes looked confident, but Crystal was scared.
 She had to make a speech.
 She was running for class president!

 2 Crystal stopped at a little altar in the hallway.
-Even though her grandmother had been dead for a year, Crystal prayed to her each time she passed the small altar.
+Even though her grandmother had been dead for several years, Crystal prayed to her each time she passed the small altar.
 Each year at the Festival of Ching Ming, they honored her.
 Crystal thought of her grandmother's wrinkled face.
 She missed her grandmother's peaceful view of life.

 3 Grandma was a Taoist, as was Crystal's family.
 Crystal liked to meditate.
 She often visited the temple with her family.
 One thing always confused her in Taoism, and that was the idea of wu wei, or "action through inaction."
 Doing nothing seemed like a copout!
 She was going to do something with her life.
 If anyone crossed her, she wasn't going to take it!